silviu-cpu/silviu-cpu/README.md

 - 👋 Hi, I’m Silviu
-- 👀 I’m interested in Web Development, i want to learn more.
+- 👀 I'm interested in web development, and I want to learn more about it.